PEAChY-O Study

 The research team has undertaken an electronic survey (unpublished) of Australian adult and paediatric emergency physicians to better understand current clinical practice and clinician preferences in relation to paediatric ASBD.

 The survey resulted in 228 responses.
-Due to these findings, the study team selected olanzapine and diazepam for comparison, with 93% and 71% of respondents requesting these medications be included in the trial, respectively.
+Due to these findings, the study team selected olanzapine and diazepam for comparison, with 93 per cent and 71 per cent of respondents requesting these medications be included in the trial, respectively.

 Research team